Hélène Courtois: Research work

 Courtois began her research into the large-scale structure of our cosmic neighbourhood in the early 1990s while at the Lyon Observatory.
 In 1994, she revealed a superstructure comprising 27,000 galaxies, with a radius of about 290 million light-years.
 By studying the distribution of thousands of galaxies and modelling their structures, her team showed that these galaxies were not spherically distributed in space, but instead created a shape like a squashed football or a silkworm cocoon.

 Courtois and her team have studied the convergent behaviour of the galaxies of the Laniakea supercluster.
 By modelling the movement of galaxies as though they were streams in a watershed or basin, they were able to map out the boundaries of this local agglomeration.
 They have adapted the technique to model the Vela Supercluster, which was discovered in 2016.
 They used their data to compute the flow rate of the galaxies towards the 'centre', thereby making it possible to infer the masses of the galaxies.
 Using this information, they will be able to determine the shape and size of the Vela supercluster.

 In 2017, Courtois revealed two discoveries: one, called the Dipole repeller, and the other, on the cosmic microwave background cold spot, which could potentially explain the propagation of our galaxy through space at about 2 million kilometres per hour.

 In 2019, her team released a new map of the local universe, encompassing a volume 10 times larger than that released in 2014.

+In 2023, she is elected knight in the order of Arts and Letters.

+In 2023, she co-publishes in Nature, that galaxies located in cosmic voids have a peculiar star formation history.
+Continuously enlarging the cosmography, she published the same year the discovery of the five neighbouring superclusters of Laniakea.

+She has published more than 250 refereed articles.

 Scientific administration

 In the 2000s, Courtois led the cosmology team at the Lyon Observatory.
 In 2006, she set up the research programme Cosmic Flows.
 Its major result has been the discovery of the frontiers of the supercluster named Laniakea that defines our cosmic neighbourhood.

-Since 2013, she has been the head of the IP2I Observational Cosmology / Euclid research group.
+She has been the head of the IP2I Observational Cosmology / Euclid research group.
 It is one of the world leaders in the field of cosmology dedicated to the observation, analysis and digital reproduction of the distribution and dynamics of dark matter and galaxies in the nearby universe.

 Courtois oversaw the creation of a comprehensive programme of university studies in the sciences of the universe, hosting annually more than 500 students from University of Lyon 1.
 Courtois has been an expert adviser at the European Commission for research and education programmes in physics and astrophysics since 2009.
 She is also a patron of the Vaulx-en-Velin planetarium.

+Courtois has been vice-president of the University Lyon 1 for 9 years (2016-2025), specializing in international relations.